J. Williams Thorne

 Joseph Williams Thorne (December 25, 1816 - 1897) was a politician in North Carolina.
 He was from the North.
 He was a Quaker.
 He served in the North Carolina House of Representatives and the North Carolina Senate.
 He was also a delegate at one of the state's constitutional conventions.
 He wrote poetry.

 He was born in Pennsylvania.
+He succeeded a deceased member of the North Carolina House in 1874.
+He lived in and represented Warren County.

 He was tried according to a statute against legislators denying the existence of almighty God.
 He was expelled from the North Carolina House of Representatives.

 In a letter he stated he was for temperance and against all use of alcohol and never played cards.

+During the 1874 session there were four African American state senators and 13 African Americans in the North Carolina House of Representatives, both bodies having large Democratic Party majorities.
+In 1914, Joseph Grégoire de Roulhac Hamilton as the last "carpetbagger"in the legislature and as someone "not suffered to remain long" in the office he held.